-All of the proposed policies of the Draft Waste Plan have been screened as part of the Habitats Regulations Assessment.
+All of the proposed policies of the Draft Waste Plan (2015 & 2016) and all of the site options have been screened as part of the Habitats Regulations Assessment.

 4. Screening Stage Methodology

 The following steps were undertaken to complete the HRA Screening of the Waste Plan: